-1.14.
+- 1.12.
+These regulations are supported by other important documents which you also have a responsibility to understand (see section 23). - 1.13.
 Any dispute, whether under these regulations or any other regulations or codes of conduct or any contract between you and UCEM will be governed by, and interpreted under, English Law.